Find out what kind of solutions we offer for your foundation repair problems at Atlas Master Companies

 Non-threatening foundation cracks exist?!
 Yes, they sure do.

 If your foundation cracks are vertical, then you most likely don’t have anything to worry about.
-Even vertical foundation cracks that are slightly diagonal (within 30 degrees) but still in a straight line should be no cause for concern.
+Vertical cracks that are slightly diagonal (within 30 degrees) are not cause for concern.

 Vertical foundation cracks are very common and can be seen in most households.
-They can occur due to concrete tension within the first few years of construction, but can also form because of heavy rains that create water pressure against the foundation wall.
+They can occur due to concrete tension within the first few years of construction.
+They also form because of rains that create water pressure against the foundation.

 Fixing vertical foundation cracks is simple.
 Here’s what you should do: